 The Fifth Commandment establishes God’s government in the home.
 It places parents in authority over children.
 Of course, though it is specifically directed at children, we parents must be the ones to train and instruct our children to honor us, and to then enforce the command.
 The person who must make sure this commandment is in force in your family is you.

 Leviticus 19:3 amplifies the commandment: “Ye shall fear every man his mother, and his father ….”
 God commands not only honor, but also fear.
 This is talking about an attitude of the heart.
 It is a deep reverence toward parents and a respect for their law.
 As the primary law-enforcer for the family, you must command respect.
 This includes a fear to fall under your judgment.
-In so doing, you actually teach your children a vital spiritual principle: that of reverencing God the Father.
+In so doing, you actually teach your children a vital spiritual principle: reverencing God the Father.

 This word fear is the same word God uses in commanding us to fear Him (e.g. Deuteronomy 10:12-13; see also Luke 12:5).
 Your children’s interactions with you establish their future relationship with God.
 And that relationship begins with proper fear (e.g. Proverbs 1:7; 9:10; 15:33).